 It is recommended that you contact the California Department of Insurance before purchasing an auto insurance policy.

 Any time you are stopped for a traffic violation by a police officer.
-Failure to provide evidence of financial responsibility to a peace officer is grounds to issue a citation.
+Failure to provide proof of financial responsibility to a peace officer is grounds to issue a citation.
 If you are convicted, by law you can be fined $500.00 and may have to pay additional costs of fees associated with your case.
 The court may also issue an order impounding your vehicle.
 If you are involved in a traffic accident, you must provide proof of insurance to the other driver.

 In California, any time you are involved in a car accident you are required to report it to the DMV if any of the following happened in your accident: